Human rights in Israel: History

 The Council of the League of Nations adopted a resolution on 4 September 1931 regarding the general conditions required before the mandate regime could be brought to an end.
 The new government was to provide an oral or written declaration acknowledging acceptance of an obligation to constitutionally guarantee the equal rights of ethnic and religious minorities.
 That resolution followed a longstanding precedent of international law in cases where the Great Powers had assisted in the restoration of sovereignty over a territory.
 The UN resolution on "The Future Government of Palestine" contained both a plan of partition and a Minority Protection Plan.

 It placed minority, women's, and religious rights under the protection of the United Nations and the International Court of Justice.
 The plan provided specific guarantees of fundamental human rights.
 The new states were to supply a declaration, which according to precedent was tantamount to a treaty.

 The resolution stated that "the stipulations contained in the declarations are recognized as fundamental laws of State, and no law, regulation or official action shall conflict or interfere with these stipulations, nor shall any law, regulation or official action prevail over them."
-The resolution also required that the constitution of each state embody the rights contained in the Declaration.

-During the hearings on Israel's application for membership in the United Nations, Abba Eban said that the rights stipulated in UN resolution 181(II) had been constitutionally embodied as the fundamental law of the state of Israel as required by the resolution.
-The instruments that he cited during the hearings were the Declaration of the Establishment of the State of Israel, and various cables and letters of confirmation addressed to the Secretary General.

-Eban's explanations and Israel's undertakings were noted in the text of General Assembly Resolution 273 (III) Admission of Israel to membership in the United Nations, 11 May 1949.